 Stage one complaints

-• The name and contact details of the complaint handler
+• the name and contact details of the investigating officer

-The complaint response will be sent to you when the answer to the complaint is known.
-It will not be delayed until any outstanding actions are completed.
-Outstanding actions will be tracked, and updates provided to you.
+A response to the stage 1 complaint will be issued when the answer to the complaint is known and not when any outstanding actions have been completed.
+Any uncompleted actions will be tracked and updates provided outside of the complaints process.

 Stage two complaints

-You will have 28 days from the date of the Stage 1 response to request a review.
-If you do not let us know within this timeframe, then we will not normally re-open your complaint unless there are exceptional circumstances.
+The complainant has 28 days from the date of the stage 1 response to request a stage 2 complaint, unless there are exceptional circumstances.

-• The name and contact details of the complaint handler
+• the name and contact details of the investigating officer

-All complaints relating to social landlord services will have regard to the Housing Ombudsman Complaint Handling Code.
+All complaints relating to Landlord/Tenant services will follow the Housing Ombudsman Complaint Handling Code.

 Next steps

-There is no further right of appeal to the council following completion of a review at stage 2 of this policy unless your complaint is related to social housing services.
+There is no further right of appeal to the council following completion of a review at stage two of this policy.

-Within our final response, we will inform you of your right to take your complaint further if you remain dissatisfied.
-This will be to either the Local Government and Social Care Ombudsman or the Housing Ombudsman as appropriate
+Within our final response, information will be provided regarding the right to take the complaint further if the customer remains dissatisfied.
+This will be to either the Local Government and Social Care Ombudsman or the Housing Ombudsman as appropriate.

 Additional Information